Movies & TV

 6. S06E10 Tithonus - Alfred Fellig

 Fellig lives with a curse, similar to that of Clyde Bruckman - he can see those on death's door.
 Fellig is able to see that someone is about to die and when this happens he follows them and captures the scene through photographs.
 He has made a living as a freelance photographer, selling many of his best shots to newspapers.
 Scully starts to piece together details about Fellig's supernatural abilities while Mulder does some research to reveal that Fellig has lived with his curse for more than a hundred years.
-He can't die seemingly, yet the onset of the curse is related to murders Fellig committed in the past.
-The significance of the episode is an examination of human indifference - the ironically most easily learned human behaviour.
+Seemingly, Fellig can't die, yet the onset of the curse is related to murders Fellig committed in the past.
+The significance of the episode is an examination of human indifference - ironically, the most easily learned human behaviour and attitude.
 It is human indifference that is the bane of the species contributing to extended and needless suffering for all.

 7. S06E13 Agua Mala - Tentacle Monster